Should I Consider Having Weight Loss Surgery?

 - Vomiting from eating too much too quickly and not chewing well

-- Nutritional deficiencies such as anemia, osteoporosis, and metabolic bone disease
+- Nutritional deficiencies such as anemia and osteoporosis.

 As with any surgery, wound infections can occur up to three weeks after surgery.
 These can be treated with antibiotics, and sometimes require further surgery.